nails/module-asset/asset/assets/bower_components/social-likes/Readme.md

 ![](http://cl.ly/image/013x2M01021N/Image%202014-03-06%20at%205.33.14%20%D0%BF%D0%BE%D1%81%D0%BB%D0%B5%20%D0%BF%D0%BE%D0%BB%D1%83%D0%B4%D0%BD%D1%8F.png)

 Double check that you use canonical URLs (without extra parameters such as `utm_source`).
 You can change URL via [`data-url` option](#options).

+If you have more than one Social Likes blocks on a page with different URLs, Google+ counter will work only for the first block.
+Google+ counter also won’t work when you refresh counters with `forceUpdate` option or change URL dynamically.

+If your site have internationalized domain name (e.g. `президент.рф`) make sure you convert it to [Punycode](http://en.wikipedia.org/wiki/Punycode) (e.g. `xn--d1abbgf6aiiy.xn--p1ai`).

 If you’re sure that it’s a bug please file an issue **and provide a link** to a page with non-working counter.